 Most property is considered to be shared, and deciding whether to sell or negotiate the terms of who gets what can become costly, time-consuming, and rather unpleasant for both parties.

-During divorce and custody proceedings, the court can appoint a special advocate to represent the children’s best interests.
-In Virginia, this person is a licensed attorney known as a Guardian Ad Litem.
 Their sole purpose is to seek and protect the best interest of the children involved.
 The guardian acts as legal counsel independent of either parent.
 Their job is to present an unbiased defense of the minors, their needs, and overall well-being.

 According to the U.S. Census Bureau, there is little disparity between genders in terms of remarriage.
 The rate of remarriage is balanced between men and women in first, second, and third marriages.